cscart/docs/en/upgrade/importing_a_store.rst

     Before you attempt to upgrade your store, make sure you have enough space on your server hard drive.

 ================================================
 Step 1.
-Install CS-Cart You'd Like to Upgrade to
+Install CS-Cart You'd Like to Upgrade To
 ================================================

 1.1.
-Download the CS-Cart/Multi-Vendor version you'd like to upgrade to (the version that is newer than your current one).
+Download the CS-Cart/Multi-Vendor version you'd like to upgrade to (let's call it the new version).
 Check if this version of CS-Cart/Multi-Vendor supports the Store Import.
 Then make sure that Store Import can import data from your current version.
 You can find this information :doc:`here <about_store_import>`.

-1.2. :doc:`Install new CS-Cart/Multi-Vendor <../install/index>` in a separate subdirectory of your old installation.
+1.2. :doc:`Install the new CS-Cart/Multi-Vendor <../install/index>` in a separate subdirectory of your old installation.

      For example, if your original store is available at *example.com*, create the ``/store`` directory in the root of *example.com*.
 Then unpack the installation archive of your new store in that directory.
-You should then be able to install CS-Cart/Multi-Vendor 4.x.x by using this URL: *example.com/store*.
+You should then be able to install the new CS-Cart/Multi-Vendor by using this URL: *example.com/store*.

 .. important::